whoz-oss/coday/product/01-vision.md

 users for light supervision.

 By focusing on connecting advanced AI models, existing tools and project knowledge, Coday can stay relevant at low cost in an ever accelerating software landscape.
+Through its multi-agent architecture, it leverages both project-specific agents and internal technical agents to provide sophisticated capabilities while maintaining operational simplicity.

 ## Goals